Download One Page Program Summary

 Lodging: OSEA partners with the Posada Olalde a Maya family-run posada that offers superior linguistic immersion and cross-cultural experience.
 Victor Olalde, owner and tour guide, has been a friend and collaborator of OSEA for over 20 years.
 He has significant cross cultural experience with OSEA students and tourists and he has often worked as the Student Liaison for OSEA.
 This experience helps make the Posada Olalde a particularly welcome place to stay; it provides both a home-stay experience with the privacy, creature comforts, and ease of a hotel.
 The Posada Olalde is ideally situated within 2 blocks of the OSEA Headquarters, one block from the main road, and 20 minutes walking distance from Chichén Itzá.

 * Direct OSEA Enrollment allows students from any university with any residence status or nationality to enroll directly with OSEA.
 By arrangement with their institution's financial aid office, students can apply their award to the OSEA Program.
 All payment is made directly to OSEA by the student as per guidelines described in the application process.
-Upon completion of the program the student receives an OSEA transcript and an accredited transcript from the Facultad de Ciencias Antropologí Universidad Autónoma de Yucatán (UADY), OSEA's partner institution in México.
-The UADY is an institution on the list of accredited Mexican institutions accepted by US institutions.
+Upon completion of the program the student receives an OSEA transcript and an accredited transcript from the Universidad Intercultural Maya de Quintana Roo (UIMQRoo), OSEA's partner institution in México.
+The UIMQRoo is an institution on the list of accredited Mexican institutions accepted by US institutions.
 In order to facilate the transfer of credits, students receive two copies of each transcript in a sealed envelope.
-This envelope is then hand-delivered by the student to the registrar of their university in order to comply with your registrar rules for acceptance of transfer credits.
+One of these envelopes is then hand-delivered by the student to the registrar of their university in order to comply with your registrar rules for acceptance of transfer credits.
 It is recommended that every participant discuss the credit transfer process with their departmental advisor to secure pre-approval of transferability of course credits.
 The second transcript should be archived for future use.